 Playa Panama Area Guide

 Hacienda Del Mar is located in the fastest growing tourist area in Costa Rica, the Papagayo tourist area, also known as the Gold Coast.
-This area is the focal point of the renowned area of the Bayf of Papagayo; just 7 minutes from the first private hospital outside the nation's capital, Hospital CIMA, and only 15 minutes from the Liberia International Airport Daniel Oduber (LIR).
-Visitors can enjoy traveling directly from over 40 international airports, including Amsterdam, Berlin, Brussels, Panama, New York, Houston, Atlanta, Miami, Minneapolis and Denver into LIR.
-This ease of access makes this tropical, yet exotic destination a must see and experience, for first time travelers as well as seasoned veterans.
+This area is the focal point of the renowned area of the Bay of Papagayo; only 15 minutes from the Liberia International Airport Daniel Oduber (LIR).
+Visitors can enjoy traveling directly from over 40 international airports, including Amsterdam, Berlin, Brussels, Panama, New York, Houston, Atlanta, Miami, Minneapolis, Denver and others into LIR.
+This ease of access makes this tropical, exotic destination a must see and experience, for first time travelers as well as seasoned veterans.
 Many adventures await you, from extreme sports to just plain relaxation.
 Costa Rica offers an array of multiple activities from world class sports fishing, to golfing, canopying, surfing, yoga, and spectacular scenery, with exposure to the consistent warm climate, mellow mountains, and gentle oceans.
-But what is a destination without wonderful hospitality, in Costa Rica only smiles await you to provide the most memorable time during your stay!
+But what is a destination without wonderful hospitality? in Costa Rica only smiles await you to provide the most memorable experiences during your stay!

 Costa Rica is a small country, about the size of West Virginia, located in lower Central America between Nicaragua and Panama.
 It has coasts on both the Atlantic and Pacific Oceans.
 The central part of the country is made up of a series of volcanic mountains and raincloud forests.
 Costa Rica contains less than 5% of the earth's land mass, but is home to over 20% of the bio-diversity in flora and in fauna.
 Over 25% of the entire country is deeded as national parks or protected green zones.
 Costa Rica, is one of the most sustainability driven countries in all of the Americas.
 At the forefront of ecotourism, Costa Rica has an amazing number of destinations in a small territory, from lava fields and active volcanos, to wonderful parks and protected areas for the enjoyment of all.